MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 ## How to use repository

-1. run `git clone --include-submodules https://github.com/MaJerle/STM32_USART_DMA_RX` to clone repository including submodules
+1. run `git clone --recurse-submodules https://github.com/MaJerle/STM32_USART_DMA_RX` to clone repository including submodules
 2. run examples from `projects` directory using Atollic TrueSTUDIO